 - 1 tablespoon fish sauce

-- ½ tablespoon tamari sauce (or coconut aminos)
+- ½ tablespoon coconut aminos or Tamari sauce

 - ¼ teaspoon white pepper (black is also fine)

-- 1 bock choy, leaves separated, washed and halved
+- 1 bok choy/pak choy, leaves separated, washed and halved

-- 1 tablespoon chopped chives or spring onion
+- 1 tablespoon chopped chives or spring onions

-- Add two cups of bone broth to a small pot and add the dried mushrooms Place over high heat.
-Add the ginger and bring to boil.
+- Add two cups of bone broth, dried mushrooms and ginger to a small pot.
+Place over high heat and bring to boil.

-- Once boiling, add the chilli, fish sauce, tamari, white pepper and bok choy.
-Cook over high heat for a minute.
+- Once boiling, reduce to medium heat and add the chilli, fish sauce, coconut aminos, white pepper and bok choy.
+Cook over for a minute.